 - 26.1 A committee system for competitive bids is hereby established, consisting of the following committees for each procurement or cluster of procurements as the Accounting Officer may determine: - a.
-Competitive bids system consisting of: - (i) Bid Specification Committee; - (ii) Bid Evaluation Committee; and - (iii) Adjudication Committee. - b.
+Competitive bids system consisting of: - a. a Bid Specification Committee; - b. a Bid Evaluation Committee; and - c. a Bid Adjudication Committee. - b.
 The Accounting Officer appoints the members of each committee, taking into account section 117 of the Act; - c.
 A neutral or independent observer, appointed by the Accounting Officer, must attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - 26.2 The committee system must be consistent with- - (a) paragraph 27, 28 and 29 of this Policy; and - (b) any other applicable legislation. - 26.3 The Accounting Officer may apply the committee system to formal written price quotations.